Hermitian and non-Hermitian topology in active matter: Topological active matter

 In the last part of this section, we mention the possible breakdown of the bulk-boundary correspondence in continuum systems including fluids.
-Unlike condensed matter systems with discrete translation symmetries, fluids often exhibit continuum translation symmetries.
+Unlike condensed matter systems with discrete translation symmetries (defined in Eq.~(\ref{discrete-trans-sym})), fluids often exhibit continuum translation symmetries if there are no periodic structures that confine the fluids and thus the system is spatially homogeneous.
 In such a case, one cannot consider a finite-size wavenumber space (i.e. a Brillouin zone) but should assume an infinite wavenumber space, where the wavenumber can go to infinity.
 Mathematically, the finite and infinite wavenumber spaces can be distinguished by their compactness.
 Thus, the conventional topological band theory can be broken in continuum systems, as theoretically predicted in certain phononic systems by numerically confirming the inconsistency between the topological invariant and the number of gapless modes \cite{Tauber2020}.
 The key to recover the bulk-boundary correspondence is the compactification of the wavenumber space; one should construct an effective Hamiltonian $H(\mathbf{k})$ that exhibits the asymptotically same behavior in the limit of $|\mathbf{k}|\rightarrow \infty$ independently of the direction of $\mathbf{k}$.
 This compactification can be done by utilizing, e.g., odd-viscosity \cite{Souslov2019}.